Ferdinand III, Holy Roman Emperor: Postwar

 Despite a considerable loss of authority in the empire, Ferdinand remained active in imperial politics.
 He would also re-establish his positions in the empire's institutions.
-Ferdinand had the Aulic Council restructured, which competed with the Imperial Chamber Court and had already been recognized in the Peace of Westphalia.
-It remained in effect until 1806.
-In late 1652 he summoned a Reichstag in Regensburg, which lasted until 1654.
-The event was the last traditional imperial diet and was replaced by the future Perpetual Reichstag with its permanent congress of emissaries.
-The Reichstag decided that the content of the peace treaties in Münster and Osnabrück under Reich law should become part of the Reich constitution.
+Ferdinand had the Aulic Council restructured, which competed with the Imperial Chamber Court.
+It had already been recognized at the Peace of Westphalia and remained in effect until 1806.
+In late 1652, he summoned a Reichstag in Regensburg, which lasted until 1654.
+The event was the last traditional imperial diet and was replaced by the future Perpetual Reichstag, with its permanent congress of emissaries.
+The Reichstag decided that the content of the peace treaties in Münster and Osnabrück under imperial law should become part of the imperial constitution.

 The emperor managed to postpone some of the constitutional questions that were particularly dangerous for his power.
-The fact that some of the nobles raised by his father to the rank of prince gained a seat and vote in the Reichstag also speaks for his growing strength.
-At this Reichstag he also made an alliance with Poland against Sweden.
-The empire came to Poland's support during the Second Northern War.
-Ferdinand also brought about the royal election of his son Ferdinand IV, who, however died in 1654.
-Because his second son Leopold was still too young to be elected as King of the Romans, Ferdinand delayed the opening as well as the conclusion of the Deputationstag following the Reichstag to gain time until the next election.
-After all, Leopold was crowned King of Hungary and Bohemia.
-In 1656, Ferdinand sent an army into Italy to assist Spain in her struggle with France.
+The fact that some of the nobles who had been raised by his father to the rank of prince gained a seat and a vote in the Reichstag also speaks for his growing strength.
+At this Reichstag, he also made an alliance with Poland-Lithuania against Sweden.
+His empire came to Poland's support during the Second Northern War.
+Ferdinand also brought about the royal election of his son Ferdinand IV, who, however, died in 1654.
+Because his second son, Leopold, was still too young to be elected as King of the Romans, Ferdinand delayed the opening and the conclusion of the Deputationstag after the Reichstag to gain time until the next election.
+Finally, Leopold was crowned King of Hungary and Bohemia.
+In 1656, Ferdinand sent an army into Italy to assist Spain in its struggle with France.

 Death and burial place

-Ferdinand died on 2 April 1657, and rests in the Capuchin Crypt in Vienna.
+Ferdinand died on 2 April 1657 and rests in the Capuchin Crypt in Vienna.
 His interior organs were separately buried in the Ducal Crypt.